-An additional error source is the fact that the lowest laboratory temperature for which PAN cross sections have been determined is 250 K, whereas the upper tropospheric temperature often is considerably lower, e.g. 210 K at 13 km altitude at the East African geolocation.
+An additional error source is the fact that the lowest laboratory temperature, for which PAN cross sections have been determined is 250 K, whereas the upper tropospheric temperature often is considerably lower, e.g. 210 K at 13 km altitude at the East African geolocation.
 To estimate the possible bias resulting from this discrepancy, test retrievals were performed using the PAN cross section data sets for 273 K or 295 K only.
 Thereby the retrieved PAN amount at this geolocation, which due to the low temperatures had been evaluated using the cross sections for 250 K in the standard retrieval, increased by 13% and 26% at 13 km altitude, respectively.
-Provided that this linear dependence on temperature maps to laboratory PAN cross sections actually required for colder upper tropospheric temperatures, this would mean that the retrieval overestimates the "true" PAN amount at 13 km at this geolocation by 30%.
+Provided that this linear dependence on temperature maps to laboratory PAN cross sections actually required for colder upper tropospheric temperatures, this would mean that the retrieval overestimates the "true" PAN amount at 13 km at this geolocation by 23%.
 For a general estimation of this effect, average temperatures were calculated for the southern hemispheric area of high PAN amounts (cf. Sect.
 5), which were 247, 236, 221, 209 and 199 K for the altitudes of 8, 10, 12, 14 and 16 km.
-Under the assumption of linearity this means that the retrieved PAN amounts at these altitudes would have to be reduced by 2, 8, 16, 23 and 29%, respectively.
+Under the assumption of linearity this means that the retrieved PAN amounts at these altitudes would have to be reduced by 2, 8, 14, 19 and 23%, respectively.

-Figure 3 shows the modelled spectrum and the retrieved signatures of PAN, CCl_4 , HCFC-22, H_2O and C_2H_2 for the East African geolocation at the tangent altitude of 13 km (left) and a zoom on the retrieved signatures only at 19 km (right).
-At 13 km PAN exhibits a broadband signature of up to more than $200\,\mathrm{nW/(cm^2\,sr\,cm^{-1})}$.
-The broadband structures of CCl_4 and HCFC-22 are mainly interfering between 792 and $800\,\mathrm{cm^{-1}}$ but only little at lower wavenumbers, which enables a clear separation of the PAN signal.
-To maintain clarity the weak signatures of the other joint-fit parameters $CIONO_2$ and $CH3CCl_3$ are not shown.
-At 19 km the signature of PAN has decreased to $10\,\mathrm{nW/(cm^2\,sr\,cm^{-1})}$, which is a factor of 2 lower than the instrumental NESR and also lower than the contributions of CCl_4 and HCFC-22.
-In consistence with the analytical error estimation this shows that the retrieved stratospheric PAN amounts have a much larger uncertainty.
+Figure 3 shows the modelled spectrum and the retrieved signatures of PAN, CCl4, HCFC-22 and H2O for the East African geolocation at tangent altitudes of 13 km (left) and 19 km (right).
+To maintain clarity the weak signatures of the other joint-fit parameters ClONO2, CH3CCl3 and C2H2 are not shown.
+At 13 km PAN exhibits a broadband signature of up to more than 200 nW/(cm2 sr cm-1) (bottom left).
+The broadband structures of CCl4 and HCFC-22 are mainly interfering between 792 and 800 cm-1, but only little at lower wavenumbers, which enables a separation of the PAN signal.
+At 19 km the signature of PAN has decreased to 10 nW/(cm2 sr cm-1) (bottom right), which is a factor of

+2 lower than the instrumental NESR and also lower than the contributions of CCl_4 and HCFC-22.
+Although the signal-tonoise ratio is enhanced by the extension of the low PAN signature over a considerable number of gridpoints, this shows that the retrieved stratospheric PAN amounts have a large uncertainty.